Customize calendar feeds

 Note The information in this topic assumes that you have published your calendar or are familiar with the publishing process.
-Learn more about publishing calendars.
+Learn more.

-You can customize the feed that is sent when a visitor clicks the RSS button, or, on the Subscribe page, subscribes to the Atom (XML) feed, or downloads the ICS file.
+You can customize the feed that is sent when a visitor clicks the RSS button, or, on the Subscribe page, subscribes to the Atom (XML) feed or downloads the ICS file.

 For example, suppose you publish the annual calendar for the National Football League two months before the season actually begins.
 Avid fans will immediately begin subscribing to the feed.
 If the feed you provide covers events that take place starting in the current week and ending five weeks later, the feed will be empty and fans will be frustrated and confused.
 By changing the default start and end dates, you can provide fans with the season schedule information they need.